Purpose of Counseling:

 (Outlines actions that the subordinate will do after the counseling session to reach the agreed upon goal(s).
 The actions must be specific enough to modify or maintain the subordinate's behavior and include a specified time line for implementation and assessment (Part IV below).

 o SPC W, you will prepare a class on "What Makes an Effective Army Leader" and present it to the Platoon on 20180220 at 0745 hours.
-You will present this as a Power Point and no less than 20 slides.
+You will present this as a Power Point with no less than 20 slides.
 You will use AR 600-20 Chapter 4 and ADP/ADRP 6-22 as references to make your class.

 o SPC W, you will report to me every two hours on the hour during the times that you are off shift.
 During shift, you will report up to the TOC via TOCNET every hour on the hour.
 You will report in this manner until 20180301 at the completion of shift.